phosseini/phosseini.github.io/_posts/2025-02-13-openai-model-spec-medical.markdown

+---
+layout: post
-# Model Spec for Medical AI Assistants
+title: "Model Spec for Medical AI Assistants"
+date: 2025-02-13
+permalink: /openai-model-spec-medical/
+---

 With [OpenAI’s release of Model Spec](https://model-spec.openai.com/2025-02-12.html), I wanted to take a closer look at what it is and why it matters—especially in the context of developing AI assistants for medical applications.
 Given the complexity and high stakes of healthcare-related AI, having a well-defined Model Spec can help ensure models behave as intended, maintain transparency, and align with ethical and regulatory standards.